MechanicalRabbit/DataKnots.jl/doc/src/overview.md

     3 │ JEFFERY A  POLICE      SERGEANT           101442 │
     =#

-Though this overview we will work towards reconstructing this query, showing how an analyst could explore data and independently arrive at the query above.
+This overview will proceed by incrementally reconstructing this query, showing how an analyst could explore data and independently arrive at the answer above.

 ## Basic Queries